 Read the post with the most beautiful villages of the Dordogne-Perigord

-La Roque Gageac is one of the villages that I liked the most about this route, it is declared one of the most beautiful in France.
+La Roque Gageac is one of the villages that I liked the most about this route, it was declared one of the most beautiful in France.
 With its stone houses on the edge of the river, higher old cities carved into the rock, a castle, lots of green and a fascinating river to take a photo of this place from the water.

 Castelnaud la Chapelle